|

 - Process Analysts/Modelers

-- Development Project Managers
+- DW Development Project Managers

 - Business persons who participate in data warehouse development projects

-PREREQUISITES: (strongly recommended, not mandatory)
+PREREQUISITES: (very strongly recommended, not mandatory)